coderholic/pyradio/README.md

   -t THEME, --theme THEME
                         Use specified theme.
   --show-themes         Show Internal and System Themes names.
+  --no-themes           Disable themes (use default theme).
   --write-theme IN_THEME OUT_THEME,
                         Write an Internal or System Theme to themes directory.
+  --terminal TERMINAL   Use this terminal for Desktop file instead of the
+                        auto-detected one.
+Use "none" to reset to the default terminal or "auto" to reset to the auto-detected one.
+  --terminal-param TERMINAL_PARAM
+                        Use this as PyRadio parameter in the Desktop File.
+                        Please replace hyphens with underscores when passing the parameter, for example: --terminal-param "_p 3 _t light" (which will result to "pyradio -p 3 -t light").
   -tlp, --toggle-load-last-playlist
                         Toggle autoload last opened playlist.
   -scd, --show-config-dir